 - Interest rates

 Because time series analysis includes many categories or variations of data, analysts sometimes must make complex models.
 However, analysts can’t account for all variances, and they can’t generalize a specific model to every sample.
-Models that are too complex or that try to do too many things can lead to lack of fit.
+Models that are too complex or that try to do too many things can lead to a lack of fit.
 Lack of fit or overfitting models lead to those models not distinguishing between random error and true relationships, leaving analysis skewed and forecasts incorrect.

 Further, time series data can be classified into two main categories: